My name is Jin Yoshikawa.

-I studied computer science in college with a concentration in artificial intelligence at Columbia University.
+I returned to New York for college.
+I studied computer science with a concentration in artificial intelligence at Columbia University.
 One of my favorite projects in college was building a low-cost signature recognition system with a webcam.
 I also served as the treasurer of the Columbia Japan Society.

-After obtaining my Bachelor of Science, I worked at the Tokyo branch of Bain and Company.
-I primarily worked for an American client in the still-burgeoning smartphone industry of Japan, forecasting risk, analyzing customer satisfaction, and looking for opportunities to optimize costs.
+After obtaining my Bachelor of Science, I worked at the Tokyo branch of Bain & Company.
+I mostly worked for an American client in the still-burgeoning smartphone industry of Japan, forecasting risk, analyzing customer satisfaction, and looking for opportunities to optimize costs.

 In 2011, I returned to the United States.
-I briefly worked with Isotope Films, on several projects including Elaine Stritch: Shoot Me and Dick: the Documentary.
+I briefly worked with a boutique film company led by producer Chiemi Karasawa called Isotope Films, on several projects including Elaine Stritch: Shoot Me.
 I also helped with the translation of the ESPN animated film, the Shining Star of Losers Everywhere.

 In 2016, I left TK Digital to work independently.
 I worked on two nature documentaries, one on “the worst weather on Earth” and one on the “dancing bird,” the American woodcock, for Japan’s public TV station.

-During law school, I was a summer associate at the Nashville office of Butler Snow, an intern at the Nashville Metropolitan Government Department of Law, an intern at the Tennessee Attorney General’s Office, and a summer associate at Bradley Arant Boult Cummings.
+During law school, I was a summer associate at the law firms Butler Snow and Bradley Arant Boult Cummings.
+I also interned at the Nashville Metropolitan Government Department of Law and the Tennessee Attorney General’s Office.

 I was also the editor in chief of the Vanderbilt Journal of Entertainment and Technology Law.
 I volunteered with the law school’s admissions office as an Ambassador, the Shade Tree Clinic as a member of the Medical-Legal Partnership, and the Street Law program of Legal Aid Society of Vanderbilt.
 I am also a member of Phi Delta Phi.

-My wife is Yurina Ko, a novelist, essayist, teacher, and writing consultant.
+My wife is Yurina Yoshikawa, a novelist, essayist, teacher, and writing consultant.
 We have two sons.

-My interests include American films, Japanese TV, artificial intelligence, cooking food, reviewing restaurants, travel, German, French, Chinese, and golf.
+My interests include film, Japanese television, artificial intelligence / machine learning, cooking food, reviewing restaurants, travel, German, French, Chinese, and golf.

 If you have any questions about my background, please don’t hesitate to contact me.